-Mugwort is known by a variety of names such as cronewort, St. John's herb, Artemis herb, old man, sagebrush, black sage, felon herb, sailor's tobacco, chrysanthemum weed, muggins, naughty man, motherwort, cabbage fly, fat hen, old Uncle Henry, gallwood, broom herb, and moxa.
-No matter the name, this plant and its close relatives have an ancient history of culinary, medicinal, and magical use, dating well before the time of the Roman empire, and known throughout the British isles during the time of the druids.
+Mugwort is known by a variety of names, such as cronewort, St. John's herb, Artemis herb, old man, sagebrush, black sage, felon herb, sailor's tobacco, chrysanthemum weed, muggins, naughty man, motherwort, cabbage fly, fat hen, old Uncle Henry, gallwood, broom herb, and moxa.
+No matter the name, this plant and its close relatives have an ancient history of culinary, medicinal, and magical use, dating well before the time of the Roman empire, and were known throughout the British Isles during the time of the Druids.

-All parts of the remarkable mugwort are used in different preparations including leaves, roots, and flowering tops.
+All parts of the remarkable mugwort are used in different preparations, including leaves, roots, and flowering tops.
 The leaves are usually collected before the plant flowers, and the root can be dug in the autumn.
 Younger, rounder, brighter leaves tend to have a milder flavor and are also better for juicing.
-Mature plants take on the standard appearance of darker green on top of very pointed leaves, and a pale silver on the underside, with a slightly more bitter flavor.
+Mature plants take on the standard appearance of darker green on top of very pointed leaves, with a pale silver on the underside and a slightly more bitter flavor.

-The good news is you can harvest most of it (it has so many uses) and it'll regrow again before you know it.
-It's so adjustable you can even grow some in a small pot if you are concerned about it dominating the garden, it'll remain small, but still grow and produce for you.
+The good news is you can harvest most of it (it has so many uses), and it'll regrow again before you know it.
+It's so adaptable you can even grow some in a small pot if you are concerned about it dominating the garden.
+It'll remain small, but still grow and produce for you.
 Even my mugworts in less than ideal conditions are surviving, making it a great starter plant for anyone trying to learn to use herbs.

-Mugwort will be a life long friend (and life long area that needs pruning).
-I don't mind that some of my mugwort has taken over, because when I trim it, it provides a large quantity of great materials for me.
-I use the bulk of the leaves, flowers, and roots for essential oil making, hydrosols, infusions, tinctures and salves, while the hardy stems can be crafted into almost anything you can imagine.
+Mugwort will be a lifelong friend (and lifelong crop that needs pruning).
+I don't mind that some of my mugwort has taken over because when I trim it, it provides a large quantity of great material for me.
+I use the bulk of the leaves, flowers, and roots for essential oil making, hydrosols, infusions, tinctures and salves, while the hardy stems can be crafted into almost anything one can imagine.
 It's also a lovely pot and stewing herb for people and animals.

-Mugwort is so versatile, and it can be crafted into a variety of tools.
-The stems are sturdy yet flexible, in greens, browns, reds, and even some dark purples.
+Mugwort is so versatile, it can be crafted into a variety of tools.
+The stems are sturdy yet flexible.
+They produce in various hues of green, brown, red, and even some dark purple.
 Mugwort can be used to make brooms, baskets, wreaths, wands, garlands, smudge sticks, garden markers, dream pillows, etc. Mugwort is a mild insect deterrent, especially of moths, and dried mugwort can be put in with clothes and linens to protect them.
 Mugwort essential oil or vinegar infused with mugwort both make good all purpose cleaners for your home that are natural and effective.

 Mugwort has many culinary uses, including using the flowers to flavor and preserve beer before the cultivation of hops, and instead of hops for some homemade beers.
 Mugwort is a delightful seasoning for fatty meats and game, as well as fish.
 It is a traditional seasoning for Christmas goose in many countries.
 It is also used to flavor rice cakes in Asia and is in a number of Japanese dishes, including yōkan, and kusa mocha, which are tasty seasonal desserts, usually made from mugwort and sweet red bean paste.

-Other culinary uses are as varied as one can imagine, try mugwort leaves lightly steamed with butter and garlic, put a few fresh, young leaves in a salad for a mildly bitter kick, and add them to meaty stews and soups.
-Rabbits, chickens, goats, and wild birds enjoy snacking on mugwort too, so don't forget to share.
+Other culinary uses are as varied as one can imagine!
+Try mugwort leaves lightly steamed with butter and garlic.
+Put a few fresh, young leaves in a salad for a mildly bitter kick.
+Add them to meaty stews and soups.
+Rabbits, chickens, goats, and wild birds enjoy snacking on mugwort too, so don't forget to share!

 II.
 Medicinal Mugwort

 One of the main active chemical constitute of mugwort is thujone oil.
 Thujone is a powerful chemical.
-Wormwood, a close relative of Mugwort that also contains thujone, is historically used in Absinthe as a mind altering alcoholic beverage.
-In isolation thujone oil can be toxic, and even fatal if enough is ingested.
-Thujone is known to act on the GABA receptors, creating an effect on the nervous system, and also on muscle tone.
-There is evidence to suggest some effect on the intestines, stomach, pancreas, Fallopian tubes, uterus, ovaries, testis, kidneys, urinary system, lungs, and liver (Thujone Gamma-Aminobutyric acid type A receptor modulation and metabolic detoxification by Hold K.,Sirisoma N., Ikeda T., Narahashi T. and Casida J. 2000)
+Wormwood, a close relative of Mugwort that also contains thujone, is historically used in Absinthe as a mind-altering alcoholic beverage.
+In isolation, thujone oil can be toxic, even fatal if enough is ingested.
+Thujone is known to act on the GABA receptors, creating an effect on the nervous system and muscle response.
+There is evidence to suggest some effect on the intestines, stomach, pancreas, Fallopian tubes, uterus, ovaries, testes, kidneys, urinary system, lungs, and liver.
+1

 Mugwort is known as a cause of hay fever, and other allergic reactions can occur in some individuals.
 Always exercise caution when experimenting with a new herb.
 Start with a small dose and only add a tiny amount each time you wish to boost the dose.
-Plants are profoundly powerful medicines, they should not be underestimated, and they can be deadly.
+Plants are profoundly powerful medicines.
+They should not be underestimated, for they can be deadly.

-Mugwort contains several other important components such as camphor, sabinene, pinene, cineole, artemisia oil, chrysanthenyl acetate, germacrene D, caryophyllene, borneol, quercetin, silica, antibiotic polyacetylenes, inulin, hydroxycoumarins, fiber, calcium, zinc, vitamin C, and more than 100 other constitutes (Chemical composition of essential oils of Artemisia vulgaris L. from North Lithuania by Judžentiene A. and Buzelyt J. 2006)
+Mugwort contains several other important components, such as camphor, sabinene, pinene, cineole, artemisia oil, chrysanthenyl acetate, germacrene D, caryophyllene, borneol, quercetin, silica, antibiotic polyacetylenes, inulin, hydroxycoumarins, fiber, calcium, zinc, vitamin C, and more than 100 other constitutes.2

-Cineole and camphor are useful expectorants, easing coughs, and acting as cleaning agents, while borneol is anesthetic, sedative and antispasmodic.
+Cineole and camphor are useful expectorants, easing coughs and acting as cleaning agents, while borneol is anesthetic, sedative, and antispasmodic.
 Sabinene and pinene show great ability to eliminate bacteria, yeast, and fungi.
-Mugwort has been used as an anthelmintic for years (to rid the body of parasites, particularly worms), as well as for general feelings of unease, tiredness, or stomach distress.
+Mugwort has been used as an anthelmintic for years (to rid the body of parasites, particularly worms), as well as treatment for general feelings of unease, tiredness, or stomach distress.
 The powerful essential oils it contains make it a mild topical anesthetic with good anti-bacterial, anti-microbial, and anti-fungal properties.

 The plant is used in the ancient Ayurvedic medicine of India for heart problems, stress, and other ailments.
-In traditional Chinese medicine mugwort is used in a form called moxa, in which the soft downy hairs are gathered from the mugwort and compressed to be burned on or near the skin.
-It is believed that moxibustion of mugwort is effective for many ailments from colds to digestive problems, arthritis, and possibly even breech births.
+In traditional Chinese medicine, mugwort is used in a form called moxa, in which the soft downy hairs are gathered from the mugwort and compressed to be burned on or near the skin.
+It is believed that moxibustion of mugwort is effective for many ailments, including colds, digestive problems, arthritis, and possibly even breech births.
 Mugwort is so ancient and widespread that you can find it in most herbal apothecaries (in some form) around the world.